pramoduyadav/k8s/README.md

 kubectl create deployment try1 --image=$repo/simpleapp
 kubectl scale deployment try1 --replicas=6
+kubectl scale -f file.deployment.yml --replicas=6
+# you can also use the yaml file to set the scaling
+  spec:
+    replicas: 6
+    selector:
+      tier: frontend

 #Run the bash shell interactively and touch the /tmp/healthy file.
 kubectl exec -it try1-9869bdb88-rtchc -- /bin/bash